-headspace Geelong is operated by Barwon Child, Youth & Family.
-All headspace services are funded by the Australian Government Department of Health.
+headspace Geelong is operated by Stride Mental Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Western Victoria (Western Victoria PHN).